laineus/phaser-assets-webpack-plugin/README.md

 })
 ```

-Then it will be reloaded automatically when added or removed files while webpack is watching.
+The json file will be regenerated automatically when added or removed files while webpack is watching.

 ## Spritesheet setting